justinpombrio/no-nonsense-flamegraphs/README.md

 To use it:

-1. Mark which functions (or other code blocks) you want to trace in your Rust code with `outln!("LABEL")`.
+1. Mark which functions (or other code blocks) you want to trace in your Rust code with `span!("LABEL")`.
 2. Run your program.
-3. A flamegraph will have been saved at `flamegraph.svg` in your crate root.
-View it to see what fraction of its time your program spent in each `outln!`ed function, recursively.
+3. A flamegraph will have been saved at `flamegraph.svg` in the current directory.
+View it to see what fraction of its time your program spent in each `span!`ed function, recursively.

 ## What, _exactly_, is a flame graph?